 My friend Tony, The Anti-Jared, doesn’t like the word “fat.”
 Who does?
 I don’t like the word “recession” either, but that doesn’t take away from the fact that we’re smack bang in the middle of one.
 Similarly, I’m fat.

-Before you go any further, please read Tony’s post about the word “fat” before reading why I respectfully disagree.
+Before you go any further, please read Tony’s post on The Anti-Jared blog about the word “fat” before reading why I respectfully disagree.

 I realize that we’re from vastly different backgrounds.
 I’m always shocked at the amount of teasing and name-calling that occurs in America.
 To be unique or different there is to paint a target on your back and get shot day in and day out (although, given the latest obesity figures, being fat in America is no longer unique or different—so teasing should have decreased, right?).